BibekUprety/BibekUprety/README.md

 - 🔭 I’m currently working on Spring boot
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Open Source
-- 🤔 I’m looking for help with Android
+- 🤔 I’m looking for help with Flutter
 - 💬 Ask me about Java
 - 📫 How to reach me:fireworks:[Bibek_Linkedin](https://www.linkedin.com/in/bibek-upreti/)